jonluca/blog/_posts/2018-09-22-illegal-streams.md

 I experimented with it for a bit, and found the fastest way to do so would be to go to the Network tab and just filter by `m3u8`.
 At that point you can just copy and paste the URL into any program that plays `m3u8` and watch the stream (VLC and QuickTime both work).

-{% picture "chunklist.png" --alt List of chunks %}
+{% include image.html footnote="List of chunks" file="chunklist" %}

 <p class="footnote">Finding the m3u8</p>

-{% picture "vlc-hls.png" --alt VLC playing HLS standard %}
+{% include image.html footnote="VLC playing HLS standard" file="vlc-hls" %}

 <p class="footnote">Watching the stream in VLC with no ads</p>